LumosRobot/lumosrobotics.github.io/contents/retarget.md

 This guide will walk you through the process of retargeting human motion capture data  to a humanoid robot model.

+You can follow along using the code available in our [GitHub repository](https://github.com/LumosRobot/humanoid_demo_retarget).

 # Chapter 1.
 Environment Setup